Pennington Parish Council

 Pennington Parish Council meets every second Monday of the month, except for August.

-Meetings are held at the Parish Rooms and start at 7.00pm.
+Meetings are held in the Bertram Room at the Parish Rooms and start at 7.00pm.

-Members of public are always welcome to join the meetings
+Members of the public are always welcome to join the meetings.

 There are various hamlets in the parish, including Carkettle, Cross-a-Moor, Harlock, Horace, Holebiggerah, Rathmoss, and Walthwaite.